rapid7/insightconnect-plugins/plugins/azure_sentinel/help.md

 * Query indicator
 * Append tags for indicator
 * Replace tags for indicator
+* Creating and updating watchlists
+* Retriveing a watchlist
+* Deleting a watchlist
+* Listing watchlists for a given workspace
 * Creating and updating watchlist items
 * Retrieving watchlist item
 * Deleting watchlist item